Healthy Homes Assessment Mornington

 Insulation Mornington

-The insulation of the ceiling and underfloor is required in all rental homes since July 1, 2019.
-All landlords and property managers must make sure that the insulation meets the new standard.
-In certain situations, the old ceiling insulation as well as insulation within the subfloor space may need to be filled with or replaced.
+Insulation for underfloor and ceilings is a requirement in all rental homes from 1 July 2019.
+All landlords and property managers have to ensure that the insulation meets the new standard.
+In some cases, an existing insulation on the ceiling or in the subfloor space might require to be filled with or replaced.

-A well-insulated house will help to control condensation and lower the chance of mould and dampness and also makes an easier task for the house to hold the heat.
+A well-insulated house will reduce the risk of condensation, and decrease the risk of mould and dampness and also makes an easier task to the house to keep heat.

-The "R" is a symbol for thermal resistance and is a gauge of how well the insulation can withstand heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well insulation resists heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 Underfloor R 1.3